For lack of a better word, is good

 When the film hit theaters in 1924 in its ten-reel format, it landed with a thud.
 Greed tanked both critically and commercially.
 Many reviewers at the time mocked the film for the very traits later generations would revere: the grim naturalism, the slow and agonizing descent into poverty, the visual bluntness of characters in emotional and moral freefall.
 Stroheim’s refusal to beautify his sets or his actors gave the film a bruised, lived-in realism that ran counter to Hollywood’s image as a dream factory.
 Instead of studio back lots, Stroheim shot on actual San Francisco streets.
 He hauled cast and crew to Death Valley for the finale.
 The film’s brutality — emotional, economic, physical — failed to resonate.

-I don’t entirely blame audiences; it’s a tough sit.
-In fact, the story of Greed as a movie object might be more interesting than the film itself.
+I don’t entirely blame audiences; it’s tough watch.
 When movie lovers discuss Greed, they almost always do so in the context of operatic artistic martyrdom, of restoration detective work, and of an eternal search for a hidden treasure.
-That myth-making is more potent than the two hours of existing footage we actually have, which I say as someone who really likes the film.
+That myth-making is more interesting than the two hours of existing footage we actually have, which I say as someone who likes the film.
 Case in point: Jonathan Rosenbaum’s BFI monograph on Greed spends most of its page count on production history and comparative text analysis, rather than on critical evaluation.
 Granted, his analysis came out pre-Turner cut when its backstory was less accessible, but the emphasis is telling.
 Even Rosenbaum, who ranks Greed as one of his ten favorite movies ever, knew the real draw was the tragic meta-story.

-Still, even in its mangled MGM form, Greed is pretty powerful.
-It’s a faithful adaptation of Frank Norris’s novel McTeague: A Story of San Francisco, an 1899 piece of realist literature about a slow descent into desperation, pettiness, and moral rot.
-Norris’s book tries very hard to be The Great American Novel and succeeds in the sense that it taps into a swath of turn-of-the-century American themes: the corrosive role of money in relationships and social standing, the dream and perils of upward mobility, the gender and sexual friction of early feminist awakenings, and the psychic damage of living under industrial capitalism.
+Greed is a faithful adaptation of Frank Norris’s novel McTeague: A Story of San Francisco, an 1899 piece of realist literature about a slow descent into desperation.
+Norris’s book tries very hard to be The Great American Novel and succeeds in the sense that it taps into a swath of turn-of-the-century American themes: the corrosive role of money in relationships, the dream and perils of upward mobility, the gender and sexual friction of early feminist awakenings, and the psychic damage of living under industrial capitalism.
 (The novel also traffics in some late-19th-century anti-Semitism, which Stroheim thankfully filters out.)

 (Note: I’m about to discuss the full plot of Greed, including its ending, so if you are averse to spoilers, here’s your exit point.)

 The plot, at least in its basic framework, is fairly simple.
 McTeague (Gibson Gowland), a dim but well-meaning dentist, falls in love with Trina (ZaSu Pitts), a delicate, nervous type who wins a small fortune in the lottery right around the time they get married.
 Rather than improve their lives, the money quickly becomes a point of tension and obsession.
 Trina refuses to spend it; McTeague grows embittered.
 Their relationship curdles, and so does their luck.
-Causing trouble is a friend-turned-enemy named Marcus (Jean Hersholt), Trina’s former fiancé, who resents Trina and McTeague’s sudden wealth.
-Marcus betrays McTeague multiple times.
-McTeague eventually loses his dentistry and struggles with menial labor.
+Their main foil is Marcus (Jean Hersholt), Trina’s former lover and McTeague’s best friend, who resents Trina and McTeague’s sudden wealth.
+Marcus betrays McTeague over and over.
+McTeague eventually loses his dental practice and struggles with menial labor.
 Trina clutches the purse-strings ever-tighter, and McTeague finally snaps, first robbing her and running off, then returning home and murdering her in a violent rage when he’s destitute.
-The story culminates in one of the bleakest endings of the silent era: With McTeague on the run from the law, Marcus tracks him down in the middle of a runaway through Death Valley.
+The story culminates in one of the bleakest endings of the silent era: With McTeague on the run from the law, Marcus tracks him down in the middle of Death Valley.
 The pair scuffle one last time.
 Marcus perishes, but not before cuffing himself to McTeague.
 The movie wraps with this final image: a long shot of two men bound, one living and one dead, with no water in a sun-cooked wasteland.
 McTeague waits for death in the heat of the sun that resembles white hellfire as he stares at a pile of the blood-spattered golden coins that brought him to this point.

-What’s missing from the MGM cut and visible only today in outlines, stills, or the Turner reconstruction is the novelistic sprawl Stroheim originally aimed for.
-The 42-reel cut reportedly contained a web of side stories depicted in the novel: other San Franciscans, each locked in their own dances of desire and desperation, mirroring or distorting the central love triangle.
+Most of what was cut by MGM is a novelistic sprawl in the telling.
+The 42-reel cut reportedly contained a web of side stories from the novel: other San Franciscans, each locked in their own struggles of desire and desperation, mirroring or distorting the central love triangle.
 These characters and their little rhyming tragedies lent Greed a texture closer to a literary epic than a traditional film narrative.
-But when MGM slashed the runtime, most of those subplots were cut entirely, leaving just the core plot skeleton: Mac and Trina, love poisoned by money.
-What we’re left with is still emotionally brutal, but narrower, more of a tragic two-hander than the social fresco Stroheim intended.
+But when MGM slashed the runtime, most of those subplots were removed entirely, leaving just the core plot skeleton: Mac and Trina, love poisoned by money.
+What we’re left with is a narrower story than Stroheim had in mind, more of a tragic two-hander than a social fresco.

 The performances continue that theme of walking a tightrope between theatricality and realism.
-Gowland, with his permanently furrowed brow and massive, hound-dog eyes, plays McTeague as a man constantly a beat behind the surrounding drama: earnest, wounded, increasingly dangerous.
-It’s a self-deprecating performance that courts sympathy but never begs for it, especially as he breaks bad in the final act.
-ZaSu Pitts, meanwhile, transforms Trina from a dainty wallflower in the opening stretches into a money-loving caricature verging on grotesque and maudlin.
-Her descent is exaggerated, manic, and unforgettable.
-By the final act she’s writhing in bed near-nude with her money apparently giving her the gratification her absent husband no longer does.
+Gowland, has a permanently furrowed brow and massive, hound-dog eyes.
+He plays McTeague as a doofus whose heart poisons to villainy: earnest, wounded, increasingly dangerous.
+It’s a self-deprecating performance in that Gowland humiliates himself and subsumes himself in the character’s painful spiral (long before we knew what “method acting” was).
+Pitts, meanwhile, transforms Trina from a dainty and restrained wallflower in the opening stretches into a money-loving caricature verging on grotesque and maudlin.
+Her descent is exaggerated, manic, and astonishing.
+By the final act she’s writhing in bed near-nude, her money apparently gratifying her the way her absent husband no longer does.

 Is It Good?